-The House Committee on Ways and Means has scheduled a markup on H.R.
-2778 on February 28, 1996.
-H.R.
-2778 (introduced by Mr. Bunning on December 14, 1995) provides tax relief to United States Armed Forces (and support) personnel performing "Operation Joint Endeavor" services.
+The House Committee on Ways and Means has scheduled a markup on April 13, 1999, on a proposal to provide tax relief to personnel performing "Operation Allied Force" services.

-This document, prepared by the staff of the Joint Committee on Taxation, provides a description of present-law tax treatment of certain military personnel, the provisions of H.R.
-2778, and of a substitute amendment.
-Part I is a description of present law; Part II is a description of H.R.
-2778; and Part III is a description of an amendment in the nature of a substitute (to be offered by Mr. Archer and Mr. Gibbons).
+This document, prepared by the staff of the Joint Committee on Taxation, provides a description of present-law tax treatment of certain military personnel and of the proposal.
+Part I is a description of present law; Part II is a description of the proposal.

-1 This document may be cited as follows: Joint Committee on Taxation, Description of Present Law, H.R.
-2778, and an Amendment in the Nature of a Substitute Relating to Tax Relief for Peacekeeping Personnel in the Former Yugoslavia (JCX-2-96), February 27, 1996.
+&lt;sup>1 This document may be cited as follows: Joint Committee on Taxation, Description of Present Law and a Proposal Relating to Tax Relief for Personnel in the Federal Republic of Yugoslavia (Serbia/Montenegro), Albania, the Adriatic Sea, and the Northern Ionian Sea (JCX-17-99), April 12, 1999.